 Why sungazers are endangered

 It can be summed up in one word: Humans.
-In South Africa, the only country where this lizard occurs naturally, constant increase in human population means that more land is being transformed to meet agricultural, residential and transport needs.
+In South Africa, the only country where this lizard occurs naturally, the constant increase in human population means that more land is being transformed to meet agricultural, residential and transport needs.
 These are primary contributors to their habitat fragmentation – not to mention worldwide biodiversity loss.
 The construction of roads, pipelines and electricity infrastructure are the major culprits.

 However, it doesn’t end there.
 Sungazers are used in the Sotho and Zulu practice of traditional medicine to make love potions.
 And reptile collectors and others LEGALLY keep them as pets and exhibits.
 Note that the keeping of these reptiles is legal in South Africa only if you have a permit.
 1194 live sungazers were legally exported overseas, to 15 countries, between the years of 1985 – 2014.

 There is a much darker side; a side that stokes the fire of the urgency of conservation management initiatives.
-Sungazers have also become victim to ILLEGAL pet trade.
+Sungazers have also become victim of the ILLEGAL pet trade.
 Highly sought after all over the world because of their dragon-like appearance, these stunning creatures have been reduced to nothing more than a commodity traded for financial gain.

-The sungazer lizard is endemic to Highveld grasslands of the Free State and Mpumalanga provinces of South Africa.
+The sungazer lizard is endemic to the Highveld grasslands of the Free State and Mpumalanga provinces of South Africa.
 Interestingly, these lizards live in burrows underground, as opposed to around rocks like many other members of their family.

 What needs to be done